 This Redeemer would have to be sinless.
 He would have to be in total opposition to the nature of Satan.

-Now what can be extrapolated from what we just learned is that because God has to put enmity between the woman’s Seed and Satan, the regeneration that occurs (we would call it ‘being born-again’ when one is first called, and then using God’s Spirit throughout one’s life to have a new mind) that regeneration has to be by divine power; that God would have to do this Himself.
+What can be extrapolated from what we just learned is that because God has to put enmity between the woman’s Seed and Satan, the regeneration that occurs (we would call it ‘being born-again’ when one is first called, and then using God’s Spirit throughout one’s life to have a new mind) has to be by divine power; that God would have to do this Himself.

 God would have to change people’s minds because enmity to Satan is not a natural carnal human reaction.
 We are kind of wired because we are fleshly to listen to his appeals because we always want to satisfy our flesh.
 So our natural inclination leans toward following Satan, not being hostile to him.
 And just see how easily Eve succumbed to his deceptions.
 We do too.
 So this new mind—this enmity—has to be activated by God Himself.